History of the ABA

 The First ABA Virtual Annual Meeting (2020)

-Due to the COVID-19 pandemic and current events, the ABA Annual Meeting was hosted virtually for the first time with the theme of “Convening for Justice” from July 29th-August 4th.
+Due to the COVID-19 pandemic, this year’s ABA Annual Meeting was hosted virtually for the first time with the theme of “Convening for Justice” from July 29th-August 4th.
 I registered for the virtual event without hesitation.
 I only attended the first three days but I made the most of it.
 I listened in on the morning On-Demand conversations, participated in 8 courses of the CLE Showcase, and even joined the ABA Trivia Night for some fun.

 The most engaging part of the Annual Meeting, for me, was the CLE Showcase because I was able to learn and take notes, read and review course materials/information provided, conduct my own research, and ask questions to the speakers/moderators.